srobo/ops-manual/annual-robotics-competition/committee-membership.md

 # Committee membership eligibility

 All registered SR volunteers who have participated in at least one full (11-month) competition cycle, including volunteering at the main competition event, are invited to express an interest in a place on a committee.
-Committee members will be selected from applicants who have the relevant skills and xxxxx will be slected Preference will be given to volunteers who have actively particpated in the work of the relevant team.
+Committee members are selected from applicants who have relevant skills and xxxx.
+Preference is gven to  volunteers who have actively particpated in the work of the relevant team.

 ### Competition team committee